-In addition to their primary program, an engineering student has the opportunity to study one of seven Engineering Minors, which include some of the most interesting areas in the profession today:
+In addition to their primary program, an engineering student has the opportunity to study one of eight Engineering Minors, which include some of the most interesting areas in the profession today:

 - Advanced Manufacturing